happybelly/factify_GUI/README.md

 ## Fact Extractor Core module
 https://github.com/happybelly/fact-extractor-multiple-java-projects

-*factpub_uploader* relies on "factextractor" core module developed by Xiaocheng Huang.
+*factpub_uploader* relies on "factextractor" core module is available in the above repository.

 ## How to build? (eclipse)
 ##### Step 1. download the zip from the top of this git repository and expand it to your local folder.